 Now, don't think that because creating ads on Google is super simple that your ads should convert immediately.

 As you'll see throughout this guide, there are plenty of things you need to have in place and do so that your ads can work.

-That goes for any ad platform.
+That goes for any ad platform in honest.

 Step 3: How To Write Google Ads

 Writing ads on Google is also much different compared to writing ads on other platforms.